INTRAOCULAR LENS IMPLANTS

 The goal of our Advanced Refractive Cataract Surgery option is to offer the newest surgical techniques and the best opportunity to see without glasses for the majority of your day.

 - Standard Cataract Surgery: Manual incision and removal of cataract with insertion of a monofocal single-vision lens.
-Ultrasound used for removal of cataract.
+Ultrasound used for removal of cataracts.
 Glasses still needed post-surgery.

 - Advanced Cataract Surgery: Optiview Refractive Analysis (ORA) intraoperative wavefront analysis to titrate intraocular lens power; Ocular Coherence Tomography (OCT) to look for macular disease; iTrace to assess internal irregularities of vision; Pentacam to measure true corneal power after refractive surgery and arcuate keratotomy for astigmatism correction and enhancement, if needed.

-- Advanced Multifocal Lens Surgery: Femtosecond laser assisted with multifocal lens implant to improve distance, intermediate and near vision.
+- Advanced Trifocal or Extended Depth of Focus (EDOF) Lens Surgery: Femtosecond laser-assisted with trifocal or EDOF lens implant to improve distance, intermediate and near vision.

 CATARACT SURGERY SPECIALIST